pmontman/paper-global-forec-princip/README.md

 `linear_model`, `poly_2_model`, `poly_3_model`, `tree_model`, `deep_model`.

 Another parameter is `MASE_norm`, whether to apply normalization by the MASE denominator to each series.
-It is `TRUE` by default, this normalzation was applied to most experiments in the paper.
+It is `TRUE` by default, this normalization was applied to most experiments in the paper.

 Another parameter is `lag_range`, the lags orders to experiment with, for example `lag_range=20:50` will compute the forecasts for all global models from lag 20 to lag 50.